Aiming for zero accidents

 At Dalkia, we are well aware that safety is now and forever.
 That is why our motto, “When it comes to safety, later is too late”, is displayed at all our facilities, as well as on uniforms and personal protective equipment (PPE).

-A culture widely shared
+A widely-shared culture

 Our health-and-safety policy extends to all external stakeholders - suppliers, subcontractors and clients - to ensure an effective and comprehensive approach.